okta/okta-aws-cli/README.md

 scope](https://support.okta.com/help/s/article/Creating-a-Scope-for-an-Authorization-Server-in-Okta)
 needs to be set on the authorization server.
-This is at `Security > API > [the authorization server] > Scopes` and choose "Add Scope". `okta-aws-cli` will assume the scope is named `okta-aws-cli`, but if it isn't the CLI flag `--custom-scope` argument trains the CLI for the scope to use.
+This is at `Security > API > [the authorization server] > Scopes` and choose "Add Scope". `okta-aws-cli` will assume the scope is named `okta-m2m-access`, but if it isn't the CLI flag `--custom-scope` argument trains the CLI for the scope to use.

 #### Okta Access Policy